covjson/specification/spec.md

 #### 3.1.5.
 Trajectory

-- A Trajectory domain object must have the members `"x"`, `"y"`, and `"t"` where the value of each is a non-empty array of coordinate values and all arrays must have the same length `n`.
+- A Trajectory domain object must have the members `"x"` and `"y"` where the value of each is a non-empty array of coordinate values and both arrays must have the same length `n`.
+- A Trajectory domain object must have the member `"t"` where the value is a non-empty array of monotonically increasing coordinate values of length `n`.
 - A Trajectory domain object may have the member `"z"` where the value is either a non-empty array of coordinate values of length `n`, or a coordinate value.
 - A Trajectory domain object must have the member `"sequence"` where the value is either `["x","y","z","t"]` if `"z"` is an array, or `["x","y","t"]` if `"z"` is a coordinate value or not defined.
 - The coordinate space of a Trajectory domain object is defined by `[zip(x,y,z,t)]` if `"z"` is an array, or `[zip(x,y,t)]` if `"z"` is not defined, or `[[z],zip(x,y,t)]` if `"z"` is a coordinate value. `zip` is a function which returns an array of arrays, where the i-th array contains the i-th element from each of the argument arrays in the given order.